Divorce Waiting Periods In States Other Than Florida

 South Carolina Bill Would Shorten Waiting Period for No-Fault Divorce Will Florida Be Affected?

-Right now in South Carolina, if a couple wants to get divorced the couple has to be separated for at least one year.
+Right now, in South Carolina, if a couple wants to get divorced, the couple has to be separated for at least one year.
 If one spouse alleges adultery, physical cruelty, desertion or habitual drunkenness, a divorce can be obtained in as little as six months.
 But under a bill (HB-3169) now in the South Carolina House of Representatives, the waiting (separation) period for a no-fault divorce would be reduced to 150 days.

 A no-fault divorce requires both parties to agree to a dissolution of the marriage and requires both parties to have a written agreement regarding child custody (if there are children) and property division.
-Both parties are requires to go before a judge to finalize the divorce.
+Both parties are required to go before a judge to finalize the divorce.

-The bill came up for debate Wednesday in a House subcommittee but no vote was taken before members had to adjourn to go to the full House session.
+The bill came up for debate Wednesday in a House subcommittee, but no vote was taken before members had to adjourn to go to the full House session.
 Because the bill requires a change to the state constitution, two-thirds of the House and Senate would have to approve it, and then voters would have to approve the change.

 Florida has a 90-day waiting period for a no-fault divorce.
 Florida does not have “Fault” divorces; all divorces in Florida are therefore no-fault divorces.
-If both parties agree to a dissolution of marriage and there are no children, a divorce can be obtained in a matter of a few weeks (minimum 20 day waiting period) with a “simplified divorce”.
+If both parties agree to a dissolution of marriage and there are no children, a divorce can be obtained in a matter of a few weeks (minimum 20-day waiting period) with a “simplified divorce”.